Skip to main content

 Because the Chicago Soft Drink Tax is imposed city wide, the same rate of tax is due at any site in Chicago where you make your sales.
 For each reporting period, report the combined sales from all of your sites or locations on the same Form ST-14.

-Where do I file my Form ST-14?
+How do I file my Form ST-14?

-You can file Form ST-14 electronically using MyTax Illinois
+You can file Form ST-14 electronically using MyTax Illinois.

 For paper forms, mail your Form ST-14 to the address printed on the form.
 If no address is available, please mail your return to: